jweatherby/jweatherby.dev/_posts/3-structuring-your-code.md

 #### Import Strategy & Stuttering

-<aside>In the following examples, I'll be using functionional programming to provide examples at the module and package levels.</aside>
+_In the following examples, I'll be using functionional programming to provide examples at the module and package levels._

 Import strategy goes hand in hand with folder structure.
 An important consideration here is readability and to prevent _stuttering_.
 Stuttering is when you repeat the same term multiple times when calling an action from another module or file.
 For example, if written with the _Function Driven_ folder structure from above: